JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ### Configure your data

    All the information you can customize is in the `Config/myconfig.tex` file.
-The variable names are all defined in `\newcommand{}{}` statements and all of then start with the `\my' prefix.
+The variable names are all defined in `\newcommand{}{}` statements and all of then start with the `\my` prefix.
 Most of the variable names should be self-explanatory, and you can find additional information in the introduction chapter (check any pdf file in [the distribution Dropbox folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0)).

 ### To fill in and generate the "anteproyecto"